fenago/data-science/lab_guides/Lab_15.md

 The following steps will help you to complete this exercise:

-1. Open a new Colab notebook file.
+1. Open a new Jupyter notebook file.

-2. Now, import `pandas` into your Colab notebook:
+2. Now, import `pandas` into your Jupyter notebook:
     ```
     import pandas as pd
     ```